 Owen explains his passion for golf and how it is even more enjoyable since Clarivu: “I come from a golfing family – we all play, including my sister, and I used to enjoy playing golf with my wife, Sue, who passed away over two years ago.
 I have been playing since I was 45, but more seriously since I retired.
 It’s up to four hours a game and every game is different depending on the weather or the course set up, so it offers me such a challenge.

 “One day you can have a great long distance shot and think ‘I’ve cracked it!’ and then the next day it is totally different again!
 Even for pros there is no guarantee you will always get the ball exactly where you need with a long distance shot.
 Being that accurate is almost impossible, and that’s where the challenge and excitement lie for me.

 “Wearing glasses for golf was far from ideal.
 While my varifocals meant I could see to hit the ball and to fill in my scorecard, lining up a shot was ridiculous!
 My glasses meant I lost my peripheral vision, and of course looking sideways into the distance proved almost impossible.
 Now I can see near and far, no problem, and my scores are improving, to my sister’s disappointment!
 I’m too old to become a low handicap player, of course, but I certainly enjoy it more!”

 As well as golf, Owen enjoys a very active retirement, including walking and other sports.
 He enjoys time with his family, who live locally, and travels regularly on holidays.

-He also contributes time to local charities, including driving older people to health appointments with Oakley Community Care; and he supports St Michael’s Hospice which looked after his wife Sue, including taking part in a sponsored eight mile walk this April.
+He also contributes time to local charities, including driving older people to health appointments with Oakley Community Care; and he supports St Michael’s Hospice which looked after his wife Sue, including taking part in a sponsored eight mile walk in 2014.